-^a Other includes log home accent producers, shake and shingle manufacturers, as well as post, pole, and piling manufacturers.
+^a Other includes log home accent producers and shake and shingle manufacturers, as well as post, pole, and piling manufacturers.

-^b Data unavailable for bioenergy and decorative bark sectors for 1968-1994.
+^b Data unavailable for bioenergy and decorative bark sectors for 1968 to 1994.

-Source: Barrette et al. 1970; Hiserote and Howard 1978; Howard 1974, 1984; Howard and Ward 1988, 1991; Ward 1995, 1997; Morgan et al. 2004.
+Source: Barrette et al. 1970; Hiserote and Howard 1978; Howard 1974, 1984; Howard and Ward 1988, 1991; Morgan et al. 2004; Ward 1995, 1997.

-Figure 8-Timber-processing facilities active in California during 2008, including final disposition of wood fiber by industry sector.
-(Jean M. Daniels PNW Research Station)
+Figure 9-Timber-processing facilities active in California during 2008.

-The number of primary plants operating in California over the last 50 years has decreased dramatically (table 13).
-Most of the change has been in the sawmill sector but large changes have also occurred in the plywood and veneer sector as well as in the pulp and board sector.
+well as in the pulp and board sector.
 The last 50 years have witnessed extensive closures of smaller and less competitive mills, especially those unable to handle smaller logs, leading to the concentration of production capacity into larger, more efficient mills.
 Between 1988 and 2006, the continued reduction in the number of sawmills was due primarily to reduced timber availability, with a considerable number of larger mills closing.
-Similar market forces impacted California's plywood and veneer and pulp and board sectors; both now contain only a fraction of the mills that operated 40 years ago.
-With very poor market conditions since 2006, about 8 additional major primary wood products facilities have closed at least temporarily (Ehinger 2009; Spelter et al. 2007).
+Similar market forces affected California's plywood and veneer and pulp and board sectors; both now contain only a fraction of the mills that operated 40 years ago.
+With very poor market conditions since 2006, about eight additional major primary wood products facilities have closed at least temporarily (Ehinger 2009, Spelter et al. 2007).
 More detail on individual sectors is provided in the subsequent discussion.

 Wood and paper product manufacturing facilities operated in 29 of California's 58 counties in calendar year 2006 (table 14).
-There were 10 active primary timber processing facilities in Humboldt County in 2006, down from 15 facilities in 2000.
+There were 10 active primary timber-processing facilities in Humboldt County in 2006, down from 15 facilities in 2000.
 Shasta County also had 10 active plants during 2006 compared to 14 in 2000.
-Tuolumne and Tulare counties each contained more than four active primary timber processing plants in 2006.
-Tuolumne had six processors, the same as in 2000; and Tulare had five facilities in 2006 versus two in 2000.
-In 2000, Mendocino and Sonoma counties had eight and six facilities, respectively, and by 2006 each had only four.
+Tuolumne and Tulare Counties each contained more than four active primary timber-processing plants in 2006.
+Tuolumne had six processors, the same as in 2000, and Tulare had five facilities in 2006 versus two in 2000.
+In 2000, Mendocino and Sonoma Counties had eight and six facilities, respectively, and by 2006 each had only four.